miso-lims/miso-lims/docs/admin/site-configuration.md

 * Your internal issue tracker
 * An email address if provided in the form `mailto:address@domain.com`

-Note that there is also a "Chat" link in the header that goes to the MISO users Gitter, where users can ask questions.

 ### `miso.newOptionSopUrl`

 URL of your SOP for adding new options such as scientific names, kits, and indices to MISO.
 If specified, a message and